 Multi-channel Fulfillment & Selling

 Selling your products across multiple channels is a conceptually simple task.
-Rather than just sell products from your personal site, you can expand your product list to popular marketplaces like Amazon, eBay, Etsy, and other sites in addition to your main selling channel.
+Rather than just selling products from your personal site, you can expand your product list to popular marketplaces like Amazon, eBay, Etsy, Walmart, and other sites in addition to your main selling channel.
 This gives you the ability to distribute your products to a larger audience, expand your brand, and make more sales.